sazarce/surviv2/README.md

 11. Write in the console `var game = temp1`.
 Then paste [this](https://github.com/w3x731/survivIoAim/blob/master/survivIoAim.js) code if you need aim + zoom or [this](https://github.com/w3x731/survivIoAim/blob/master/survivIoZoom.js) code if you need only zoom.
 12. In the console you may type `reload()` for launch and `stop()` for stops the scripts.

 Its must be worked.
 How to check script?
 Your person must automatically turn to the closest enemy.
 If page has been updated, is necessary repeat this steps again.

 Update: On mouse click(shoot), person may turn in the cursor position direction.
 Its a problem.
 Now you can shoot on space key.
 Update: 4x zoom by default.
 Update: Press and keep z key for disable script.
-Tune `forecastCoeff` for more accurate shooting.
+Tune `forecastCoeff` variable for more accurate shooting.

 All actions you take at your own risk.
 The author is not responsible for the consequences of your actions.